sanjeevkomma/DevOps/Kubernetes.md

 # Components of Master Node
 1. [etcd](https://etcd.io/docs/v3.5/) = etcd is distributed database
-2. API Server = kube-api server.
-Kubectl talks to Kubernetes Cluster.
+2. API Server ( kube-api server ) = Kubectl talks to Kubernetes Cluster.
 Google Clould Console talks to Kubernetes Cluster.
-3. Scheduler = kube-scheduler.
-It will schdule the Pods onto Nodes
+3. Scheduler ( kube-scheduler )= It will schdule the Pods onto Nodes
-4. Controller Manager = kube-controller-manager.
-It manages health of Cluster and make sure actual state of Cluster matches with desired state of Cluster
+4. Controller Manager ( kube-controller-manager ) = It manages health of Cluster and make sure actual state of Cluster matches with desired state of Cluster

+# Components of Worker Node
+1. Node Agent ( kubelet ) = It communicates with Master Node
+2. Networking Component ( kube-proxy ) = It helps to expose the deployement as service into Node
+3. Container Runtime ( CRI - for ex : Docker ) = It helps to run Container inside Pod
+4. PODs ( Multiple Pods running containers )

 # Commands
 * $ curl -LO "https://dl.k8s.io/release/v1.23.0/bin/windows/amd64/kubectl.exe"